Claymore359/RealElectronics/README.md

 # RealElectronics
-A mod for barotrauma that contains realistic electrical equipments and electronic components to immersively expand the game's logical system capacities and possibilities.
+A mod for barotrauma that adds more electrical equipments, electronic components and dynamics to expand the game's logical system capacities and possibilities to a more realistic level.
 Currently under development.